Manasvi-Gangrade/HackHerVerse/README.md

 Project Details :
 🧠 NeuroEase — Quick Summary:
+NeuroEase is a next-gen desktop assistant that combines Voice Commands + Gesture Control + Emotion Detection + Mental Health Support into one seamless platform.
+Designed for users facing burnout, ADHD, cognitive overload, or physical limitations, NeuroEase adapts in real-time to support your mental health and productivity — without invading your privacy.

 Purpose:
 Mental health + productivity assistant.
 Specially made for people facing burnout, ADHD, cognitive overload, or physical disabilities.